MMVSL/KinasePred/README.md

 # KinasePred

-KinasePred is a tool that allows the prediction of the potential activity of small molecules against kinases.
+KinasePred is a ML tool that allows the prediction of the potential activity of small molecules against kinases.
 This repository provides a Python script for kinase prediction using a predefined environment and dependencies.

 ## Installation